-- Dip one chicken thigh at a time into egg wash then into dry ingredients, flipping over multiple times to fully cover chicken in breading mixture.
+- Dip the pieces of chicken, one at a time, into egg wash then into dry ingredients, flipping over multiple times to fully cover chicken in the dry breading mixture.

-- Transfer breaded chicken to the baking rack on prepared baking sheet.
-Continue breading remaining chicken thighs.
+- Transfer breaded chicken to the baking rack set atop a baking sheet.
+Continue breading the remaining chicken thighs.

-- Place chicken on the baking and bake until internal temperature reaches 165 degrees Fahrenheit, about 35-40 minutes, depending on the thickness of the chicken thigh.
+- Bake until internal temperature reaches 165°F, about 35-40 minutes, depending on the thickness of the chicken thigh.
 Allow them to cool slightly before serving.

-If you don’t have pork rinds handy, don’t worry!
+If you don’t have pork rinds handy, no problem.
 You can also use almond flour, almond meal, or even coconut flour.
-If your supermarket is out of chicken thighs, sub chicken breast instead.
+If your supermarket is out of chicken thighs, sub chicken breasts or drumsticks instead.

-You can also use this recipe in an air fryer or deep fryer with a heart-friendly, keto-friendly oil like lard, tallow, or duck fat.
+You can also use this recipe in an air fryer or deep fryer with a heart-healthy, keto-friendly oil like coconut oil, avocado oil, lard, tallow, or duck fat.